torrinconrath/car-score-predictor/README.md

 - Lastly, the cars are automatically sorted by their projected value as the purpose of this app is to find and identify deals.

 ## The Future
-- Currently, I cannot deploy this application or utilize better methodologies such as APIs, due to budget constraints.
-I cannot host the large models or imports on the server and don't want to risk request charges.
+- Currently, I cannot deploy this application or utilize better methodologies such as APIs, due to budget constraints and risks of request charges.

 - I had to abandon trying to extract the model style, accident and usage history, or owners, due to needing to scrape the individual listing which often didn't contain the needed information.